Dangerous Woman: Release and promotion

-Grande announced the final title of the album on February 22, 2016, via her Snapchat.
-Two days later, Grande launched a website to promote her album (now merged with her original website), which features a "Tea" section in which the singer shares new information regarding the album, as well as a "Shop" section, in which album-related merchandise is sold.
-The official album cover was released on March 10 via Grande's social media accounts and on her official website.
+Grande announced the final title of Dangerous Woman on February 22, 2016, via her Snapchat.
+Two days later, she launched a website to promote her album, which featured a "Tea" section in which the singer shared new information regarding the album, as well as a "Shop" section, in which album-related merchandise was sold.
+Dangerous Womans cover artwork was released on March 10, along with the title track's release.
 The next day, the album was made available for pre-order through the iTunes Store.
-On March 12, 2016, Grande was both the host and musical guest on NBC's Saturday Night Live, where she performed "Dangerous Woman" and "Be Alright".
-In April, Grande debuted "Leave Me Lonely" live at the grand opening of the Las Vegas T-Mobile Arena, and performed "Dangerous Woman" at the MTV Movie Awards.
+On March 12, Grande was both the host and musical guest on NBC's Saturday Night Live, where she performed "Dangerous Woman" and "Be Alright".
+In April, Grande debuted "Leave Me Lonely" live at the grand opening of the Las Vegas' T-Mobile Arena, and performed "Dangerous Woman" at the MTV Movie Awards.

-On May 13, 2016, Grande announced via her Instagram account that a new song from the album would be premiered exclusively on Apple Music every day until the release of the album.
-The songs released, in order of release, were "Everyday" featuring Future, "Greedy", "Side to Side", featuring Nicki Minaj, "Sometimes", "Leave Me Lonely", featuring Macy Gray, "Touch It", and "Bad Decisions".
+On May 13, Grande announced that a new song from Dangerous Woman would be premiered exclusively on Apple Music every day until the release of the album.
 Grande promoted the album's release with televised performances at the Billboard Music Awards, and on Jimmy Kimmel Live! and Good Morning America.
-On May 25, she sang "Into You" and duetted with Christina Aguilera on "Dangerous Woman" on The Voice season 10 finale.
-At the Summertime Ball at London's Wembley Stadium in June, Grande performed "Dangerous Woman, "Into You", and "Greedy" from the album as part of her set.
+On May 25, she sang "Into You" and duetted with American singer Christina Aguilera on "Dangerous Woman" at The Voice season 10 finale.
+At the Summertime Ball at London's Wembley Stadium in June, Grande performed "Dangerous Woman", "Into You", and "Greedy" from the album as part of her set.
 Grande later performed at the MTV Video Music Awards with Minaj to promote the album's third single.
-She also appeared on The Tonight Show with Jimmy Fallon on September 8, 2016 and on The Ellen DeGeneres Show the same month.
-On November 20, 2016, at the American Music Awards, Grande performed "Side to Side" alongside Minaj, and won Artist of the Year.
-In December 2016, Grande was a performer at four of iHeartRadio's Jingle Ball shows.
+She also appeared on The Tonight Show with Jimmy Fallon on September 8, and on The Ellen DeGeneres Show the same month.
+On November 20, at the American Music Awards, Grande performed "Side to Side" with Minaj, and won Artist of the Year.
+In December, Grande was a performer at four of iHeartRadio's Jingle Ball shows.

+The tenth anniversary edition of Dangerous Woman was released on May 20, 2026, featuring an additional track "Knew Better Part Two".
+The edition became available via digital download and streaming services, alongside various 2LPs featuring 2016 and 2026 cover artworks.